kevinwlu/iot/lesson4/README.md

 # <a href="https://goo.gl/bhktY0">Lesson 4</a>: Django and Flask

+# Labs A and B: Django and Django REST

-# Install Django and Django REST framework
+## Install Django and Django REST framework

 pip3 -V